 MARK NIGHTINGALE has appeared several times at FJC.
 He began on trombone at age nine, and played in the Midland Youth Jazz Orchestra and the National Youth Jazz Orchestra in his teens.
 He attended Trinity College of Music from 1985–’88.
 He performed at the 1989 International Trombone Workshop with a trombone quintet called Bonestructure; following this he was asked to return to play at workshops in Germany in 1992, in the U.S. in 1994, and in Austria in 1996.
-Nightingale toured and recorded with James Morrison in Europe from 1994 to 1997.
+Mark has toured and recorded with James Morrison in Europe from 1994 to 1997.
 He has also composed for trombone; published works include 20 Jazz Etudes (1995) and Multiplicity (1996).
-Among those with whom Nightingale has played with are John Dankworth, Cleo Laine, Urbie Green, Carl Fontana, Jiggs Whigham, Clark Terry, Slide Hampton, Thilo Berg, Alan Barnes, Bill Holman, Claire Martin, John Wilson, Clark Tracey, and Stan Tracey.
+Among those with whom Mark has played with are John Dankworth, Cleo Laine, Urbie Green, Carl Fontana, Jiggs Whigham, Clark Terry, Slide Hampton, Thilo Berg, Alan Barnes, Bill Holman, Claire Martin, John Wilson, Clark Tracey, and Stan Tracey.
 He occasionally directs the BBC Big Band.
-He played trombone on the album Ten Summoner’s Tales by Sting.
+Mark has an extensive & comprehensive discography including playing trombone on Sting’s Ten Summoner’s Tales album.